-THERE ARE AN ESTIMATED 20.3 MILLION PEOPLE IN THE UK WITH ARTHRITIS OR A RELATED MUSCULOSKELETAL (MSK) CONDITION.
-AROUND 12,000 OF THESE ARE CHILDREN AND YOUNG PEOPLE.
+OVER 10 MILLION PEOPLE IN THE UK LIVE WITH ARTHRITIS.1 AROUND 10,000 OF THESE ARE CHILDREN UNDER 16 YEARS OLD.2

-The impact of arthritis can be huge as the condition slowly intrudes on everyday life, affecting the ability to work, care for a family, to move free from pain and to live independently.
-Arthritis in children and young people has a considerable impact on their school life, development and also affects the whole family.
-Yet arthritis is often dismissed as an inevitable part of ageing or shrugged off as 'just a bit of arthritis'.
-We don't think that this is OK.
-Building on the legacies and expertise of both Arthritis Research UK and Arthritis Care, Versus Arthritis is here to change that.

-Versus Arthritis is dedicated to stopping the devastating impact that arthritis has on people's lives.
-When we talk about arthritis, we include all MSK conditions which affect the joints, bones and muscles including juvenile idiopathic arthritis, osteoarthritis, rheumatoid arthritis, back pain and osteoporosis.
+The impact of arthritis can be huge, with symptoms such as pain, stiffness and fatigue affecting all aspects of life, from the ability to socialise, work or study, to just being able to live free from pain.
+Despite being a leading cause of disability, affecting people of all ages, it is often brushed off as an inevitable part of ageing or 'just a bit of arthritis', or left undiagnosed and untreated.
+Versus Arthritis is here to change that.
+Arthritis in children and young people has a considerable impact on their school life, development, wellbeing, and also affects the whole family.
+Versus Arthritis is dedicated to stopping the devastating impact that arthritis can have on people's lives.
+When we talk about arthritis, we include all musculoskeletal (MSK) conditions which affect the joints, bones and muscles, including juvenile idiopathic arthritis, osteoarthritis, rheumatoid arthritis, back pain and osteoporosis.
 Although these long-term conditions may be different in pathology, the impact they can have on people's lives is similar.
 Pain is the most prevalent symptom for people with arthritis, with many experiencing this every day and living with it for years or even decades.

 MSK conditions are a costly and growing problem.
 Their prevalence is expected to continue to increase due to our ageing population, rising levels of obesity and physical inactivity.
 The role of healthcare professionals in enabling people with arthritis to live well, to understand their condition, and to have access to the appropriate information and support to self-manage has never been more important.

 Early diagnosis and access to the right care can help reduce the impact of arthritis.
 Versus Arthritis is here to help you.
-Our education and training resources for healthcare professionals are free, openly accessible, relevant and evidence based.
-They are designed to support you to confidently diagnose and manage a range of MSK conditions, as well as hone your skills in providing patient-centred, holistic care.
+Our education and training resources for healthcare professionals are free, openly accessible, relevant and evidence-based.
+They are designed to support you to confidently diagnose and manage a range of MSK conditions, as well as hone your skills in providing patientcentred, holistic care.
 This step-by-step guide aims to support healthcare professionals to be competent and confident in their assessment of children and young people with MSK presentations.